bestia-dev/mem5_game/README.md

 `cargo make doc` - build the `/target/docs` folder and copy to the `/docs` folder.

 ## TODO:
+- use html5 localstorage to remember player name and unique id
+- send in msg only what changed and not the whole grid_data
+- minimize the data over websocket. json is so verbose. csv is less.
 - sync data from player1 to others after reconnect.
 - different content for English learning: numbers (cardinal, ordinal), food, orientation, alphabet simple spelling, drinks, days/months, questions, colors, transportation, ...
 - fullscreen from http://robnyman.github.io/fullscreen/